Socially Engaged Design Process Model

 While these five steps are foregrounded, there’s an undercurrent that runs through each stage.
 While the stages represent specific actions in specific parts of the process, the undercurrent represents the things that engineers and designers are doing THROUGHOUT the process, no matter the stage they are in.

-REFLECTING & ANALYZING POWER, PRIVILEGE, IDENTITY, & MOTIVATIONS: Understanding what you bring to the process at any stage is a key element of socially engaged design.
+Analyze Dimensions of Equity, Power, Identity, and Motivations: Understanding what you bring to the process at any stage is a key element of socially engaged design.
 Ask yourself: What are my motivations for doing this work?
 In what ways might my own motivations be influencing the process?
-What identities and privileges do I bring to my work with and are they different from the people involved?
+What identities and privileges do I bring to my work and are they different from the people involved?
 What does power look like in these spaces?
 How do all of these considerations impact what I understand to be a “problem” or “not a problem”?

 Join us.